 The job market now moves at the speed of an API update.
 The days of "finish your degree and you're set for life" are over.
 In 2026, we’re seeing a massive shift toward micro-credentialing and constant "upskilling."

-To survive, you need a growth mindset that isn't just a poster on a wall—it has to be your daily reality.
+To survive, you need a growth mindset that isn't just a poster on a wall.
+It has to be your daily reality.
 You must be willing to pivot as AI automates specific parts of your workflow.
 Staying updated with industry-specific AI tools isn't a monthly task; it's a weekly requirement.

 Future-Proofing Your Resume for 2026